kmotrebski/kmotrebski.github.io/_posts/2019-10-13-toc-practitioners-roadshow-2019.md

 #### Insights and stories

-Speakers ware asked interesting questions, revealing many, sometimes shocking, insights about the process of applying Theory of constraints:
+Speakers were asked interesting questions, revealing many, sometimes shocking, insights about the process of applying Theory of constraints:

 - **salesman -> blue-collar** - company owner convincing top salesman to become a manual worker and to work in the constraint - awesome case!
 - **vandalism and threats** - colleagues destroyed one employee's locker as a threat and "advice" not to cooperate with company management.